dair-iitd/OpenIE-standalone/README.md

 secondary arguments.
 Here is a possible list of the n-ary relations in the
 sentence:

-    (Barack Obama, is the president of, the U.S.)
-    (Barack Obama, gave, [his speech, on Tuesday, to thousands of people])
+    (Barack Obama, is the president of, United States) (Barack Obama, gave, [his speech, on Tuesday, on Wednesday, to thousands of people])

 Extractions can include more than just the arguments and relation as well.
 For example, we might be interested in whether the extraction is a negative